chibusearching/Great-Dao/README.md

 # Great-Dao
 Become the Great Dao

-A browser-based incremental cultivation game inspired by Murim, Xianxia, and Daoist philosophy.
+A browser-based life incremental cultivation game inspired by Murim, Xianxia, and Daoist philosophy.

 ## 📜 Overview